Antimicrobial resistance (AMR) is a complex issue of global concern with potentially dramatic health and economic consequences.

-The OECD provides a forum for discussion and provide countries with the evidence to implement effective and cost-effective policies to tackle AMR, promote effective use of antimicrobials and incentivise research and development in the antibiotic sector.
+The OECD provides countries with the evidence to implement effective and cost-effective One Health policies to tackle AMR, promote effective use of antimicrobials in human and animal health, strengthen infection prevention and control measures, and incentivise research and development in the antibiotic sector.

 G7 WORK ON AMR

 The G7 has consistently committed to tackling global health challenges, including the fight against infectious diseases, and positioned itself as a leading partner in reaching health-related Millennium Development Goals, by initiating and supporting many global instruments of response to threats posed by infectious diseases.